top of page

 In short, out of the government system and into a non-government school.
 A school where all classes are taught in English.

-From that moment on, their lives were transformed, they had real dreams and hope to bring those dreams to fruition.
+From that moment on, their lives were transformed.
+They had real dreams and the opportunity to bring those dreams to fruition.
 Fundraising became my new focus.
-The future of my two sponsored students, my goal, along with the many other students now the financial responsibility of One Love Tanzania.
+The future of my two sponsored students, my goal.
+And now, the many other students, the financial responsibility of OneLoveTanzania.com

-We are in desperate need of financial support to see kid’s dreams come true.
+We are in desperate need of financial support to see our kid’s dreams come true.
 Dreams of studying Nutrition to offer dietary guidance to the multitudes of sufferers of intergenerational, cultural health conditions here.

 Dreams of studying Economics when clearly the financial management of this country needs stronger leaders.
-Dreams of becoming doctors.
-Medical professionals who really do care.

-This journey is far from over.
-The need for funds to support continued better education, personal development, creative, and leadership programs, is urgent.
+The need for funds to support continued better education, personal development, creative learning, and leadership programs is urgent.

-Every dollar gifted brings dreams closer to reality.
+Every dollar gifted brings dreams closer to reality

-This mission isn’t just mine—it’s for anyone who believes in giving children the best start in life.
+This mission isn’t just mine - it’s for anyone who believes in giving children the best start in life.
 Together, we can inspire them to reach their full potential.
 We can realise dreams and change lives.

 Join me in this journey to influence change: OneLoveTanzania.com